 28. Visit the world’s largest telescope at Cerro Paranal in Chile, part of the European Southern Observatory (ESO).
 There’s also La Silla observatory and the previously mentioned Chajnantor/ALMA, both in Chile, but Paranal is one of the easiest to visit.
 It’s funded by the EU and tours are for free, which you have to book in advance – unless you’re me.

 29. Want to reach the cosmos in a different way?
 Head to Perú to open up your soul through an Ayahuasca ceremony.
-This type of plant medicine is (preferably) consumed in presence of a shaman and leads to powerful spiritual experiences.
+This type of plant medicine is (preferably) consumed in the presence of a shaman and leads to powerful spiritual experiences.
 Watch out for scams and always be careful with hallucinogens.
 Never be pressured into doing something like this; it will be a negative experience instead of a beautiful one.
 Besides Perú, you can find the plant in Ecuador, Colombia, and Bolivia.

 30. Paõ de Queijo from Belo Horizonte, Minas Gerais, Brazil.
 Puffy cheese rolls that taste so, sooo goood!

 31. Imitate Ernesto “Che” Guevara and his The Motorcycle Diaries by getting yourself a motorbike and touring the continent’s far off places and starting a (personal) revolution.

 32. The Dakar Rally has been held in South America for a while already.
 On January 1st, the mean machines will start their adventure in Paraguay.
 The 2017 edition will take the vehicles through Bolivia and Argentina as well.
 So catch them en route and tell me what it was like!

 33. The non-vegan cocktail Pisco Sour is widely served in Perú and Chile and this is where the pisco in the sour originated.
 Drink local!